1751200/personal-web/content/publication/iros2023/index.md

 # Summary.
 An optional shortened abstract.
 summary: Proposed a hierarchical reinforcement learning framework for large-scale multi-agent pathfinding, addressing the challenges of sample inefficiency resulting from sparse rewards and partial observability.

-tags: [IROS, Robotics, Reinforcement Learning]
+tags: [Robotics, Reinforcement Learning, Multi-Agent Pathfinding]

 # Display this page in the Featured widget?
 featured: true